Is micro-management bad?

 How to fight against micromanagement?

-- You can’t fully delegate a task
+- You are unable to fully delegate a task,

 - You request reports on all actions in progress,

 - You find it difficult to complete your tasks because you manage those of your collaborators simultaneously,

 - You want your teams to think like you,

 - You never trust your employees,

 - Manager becomes a burden because nothing is accomplished according to your criteria,